somedatapacket/docs.humio.com/content/integrations/data-shippers/beats/filebeat.md

 ## Installation

-To download Filebeat, visit the [Filebeat OSS downloads page](https://www.elastic.co/downloads/beats/filebeat-oss)
+To download Filebeat, visit the [Filebeat OSS downloads page](https://www.elastic.co/downloads/beats/filebeat-oss).
+You can find installation documentation for Filebeat at [the Filebeat Installation page of the official Filebeat website](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-installation.html).

 {{% notice note %}}
-***Installation documentation***
-You can find installation documentation for Filebeat at [the Filebeat Installation page of the official Filebeat website](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-installation.html).
+For Filebeat OSS 7.x+, you need to be running Humio 1.5.8 or higher.
 {{% /notice %}}

 ## Configuration